Why The Sky Appears Blue – The Different Colours Of Our Sky Explained

 Colors with shorter wavelengths cause the particles to oscillate faster than those with longer wavelengths.
 When a particle oscillates faster, more of the scattered color is produced, making it more visible than other colors.

-Blue light has a very short wavelength, and as a result, is scattered more than others.
-It is this high frequency of scattering that makes blue much more visible than any other color on a clear sunny day.
+Blue light has a very short wavelength, and as a result, is scattered more than other colors.
+It is this high frequency of scattering that makes blue much more visible than any other color on a clear, sunny day.

-Violet light gets scattered even more than blue light, but since there is a smaller amount of it present in visible light than blue, and because our eyes are much more sensitive to blue than violet color, we only see the blue tint.
+Violet light gets scattered even more than blue light, but since there is a smaller amount of it present in visible light than blue, and because our eyes are much more sensitive to blue than violet, we only see the blue tint.

-The sky normally turns red during a sunset, and to a lesser extent, sunrise.
-At this time, the sun is either touching or just beneath the horizon.
+The sky normally turns red during a sunset, and to a lesser extent, during a sunrise.
+At this time, the sun is either touching or is just beneath the horizon.

 With many more molecules in the air to travel through, the blue light gets scattered and rescattered and fades long before it reaches you.
-Red light, which has a longer wavelength, travels unaffected through the particles to reach you, making it possible to view.
+Red light, which has a longer wavelength, is scattered much less and is therefore more likely to reach you, making it possible to view.

-If the sky is polluted, more particles are present in the atmosphere, which means even more shortwave colors are blocked, resulting in the sky appearing even redder.
-Ironically, it is the pollution particles in the air that causes some of the most spectacular sunsets.
+If the sky is polluted, more particles are present in the atmosphere, which means even more shortwave colors are scattered or blocked, resulting in the sky appearing even redder.
+Ironically, it is the pollution particles in the air that cause some of the most spectacular sunsets.

 It may sound like a strange and rare color for the sky to display, but a pink sky is actually quite common in large cities, especially those experiencing high levels of pollution.

-Although blue light is more visible than violet light under normal circumstances, these unique atmospheric circumstances cause more violet to be scattered more than blue light, resulting in a pink (violet) sky.
+Although blue light is more visible than violet light under normal circumstances, certain atmospheric conditions can make pink or violet tones more noticeable in the sky.

-A sunset's color can appear pink under similar conditions that create a red sky.
-Under some circumstances, red light reaching you, combined with red light reflected off particles high in the air, and some scattered blue light making it through, creates a beautiful violet sunset.
+A sunset’s color can appear pink under similar conditions that create a red sky.
+Under some circumstances, red light reaching you, combined with some shorter-wavelength light still being scattered through the atmosphere, can create a beautiful pink or violet sunset.

 It is a well-known fact that the sky looks grey when it is overcast and completely covered with clouds.
 The appearance of the grey color has a relatively simple explanation.